 Reflecting our Christian ethos and values.
-BDAT encourages academic, vocational, mental, physical, and spiritual opportunities and development for each member of our academies.
+Bradford Diocesan Academies Trust encourages academic, vocational, mental, physical, and spiritual opportunities and development for each member of our academies.
 We encourage both professional and personal development and seek to support staff wellbeing.
 The Trust and each of our academies have Diversity and Wellbeing policies that set out our wellbeing offer including coaching, mentoring, lifestyle coaches and mindfulness.
-In 2020-21 the Trust will be focusing on Inclusion - one of the key BDAT values, shared across our family of schools.
-We define it as "understanding everyone is equal, without exception, valuing and encouraging diversity and difference and seeking to learn from others" BDAT recognise 2020 has been a year where we have seen a number of inequalities, gaps and biases come to the forefront across our society.
-The Black Lives Matter agenda showed that inherent racial inequality and prejudice is still prevalent in our country and Covid-19 has exacerbated the class, poverty, BAME and ethnic divides across many of the most deprived areas in the UK.
-We will be launching our inclusion strategy in Autumn 2021 and setting up a staff working group to drive this across our schools with additional Trust Board oversight.
+In 2021-22 the Trust focused on promoting and celebrating Inclusion - one of the key Bradford Diocesan Academies Trust values, shared across our family of schools.
+We define it as "understanding everyone is equal, without exception, valuing and encouraging diversity and difference and seeking to learn from others."